gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV5 - Validation of protein depletion efficiency in WAPL-dTAG and SMC4-AID/WAPL-dTAG cells

 ### (d)
-Immunofluorescence analysis of mean HA-WAPL fluorescence in the thresholded chromatin mask for central Z-slices for control and WAPL depleted cells.
+Immunofluorescence analysis of mean nuclear HA-WAPL fluorescence for control and WAPL depleted cells.
 Fields of cells analysed.

 The notebooks threshold the chromatin channel for fields of cells, and calculate the mean HA-WAPL fluorescence within the nucleus for the conditions of interest.
 The notebooks can be found here: [notebook]().

 ### (f, g)
-(f, g) Immunofluorescence analysis of mean SMC4-Halo-TMR and HA-WAPL fluorescence in the thresholded chromatin mask for central Z-slices for control, SMC4 depleted, WAPL depleted, and SMC4 + WAPL depleted cells.
+(f, g) Immunofluorescence analysis of mean nuclear SMC4-Halo-TMR and HA-WAPL fluorescence for control, SMC4 depleted, WAPL depleted, and SMC4 + WAPL depleted cells.
 Fields of cells analysed.

 The notebooks threshold the chromatin channel for fields of cells, and calculate the mean SMC4-Halo-TMR and HA-WAPL fluorescence within the nucleus for the conditions of interest.
 The notebooks can be found here: [notebook]().